 If you are a student veteran, the U of Utah has a Veterans Support Center located in Room 161 in the Olpin Union Building.
 Hours: M-F 8am-5pm.
-Please visit their website for more information about what support they offer, a list of ongoing events and links to outside resources: http://veteranscenter.utah.edu/.
-Please also let me know if you need any additional support in this class for any reason.
+Please visit their website for information about services offered, a list of ongoing events and links to outside resources: http://veteranscenter.utah.edu/.